West Coast Explorer (10 Nights)

 The two main islands, Hermite and Trimouille were discovered by the French explorer Nicolas Baudin in 1801 and the group attained economic significance for pearl fishing from the end of the nineteenth century until the outbreak of the Second World War.

 But real infamy came more recently in October 1952 when Trimouille Island was the site of Operation Hurricane, the first British nuclear weapons test.
 There were two further tests on Alpha and Trimouille Islands in 1956.
 The second of these, codenamed G2, was the largest device ever detonated in Australia, with a yield of 98 kiloton.
 Contamination from this test reached Queensland on the other side of the Australian continent.

 Even more recently the Montes have developed a reputation as island paradise with seemingly endless opportunities for fishing, snorkelling and diving.

 Day two at the Montes.
-Commence proceedings with an early morning fish or join the ship’s naturalist when the expedition boats head ashore for beachcombing and bird-watching – the islands have been identified by BirdLife International as an Important Bird Area (IBA) because they support over 1% of the world populations of Fairy Terns, Roseate Terns, and Sooty Oystercatchers.
+Commence proceedings with an early morning fish or join the ship’s naturalist when the adventure boats head ashore for beachcombing and bird-watching - the islands have been identified by BirdLife International as an Important Bird Area (IBA) because they support over 1% of the world populations of Fairy Terns, Roseate Terns, and Sooty Oystercatchers.
 Greater Crested Terns also breed, sometimes in large numbers and other breeding species include ospreys, white-bellied sea-eagles, pied oystercatchers, caspian terns and bridled terns.
 The islands also support a small number of breeding beach stone-curlews.

-The ship’s helicopter will again provide a unique perspective whilst the snorkellers and divers hunt for giant crayfish.
+The helicopter will again provide a unique perspective whilst the snorkellers and divers hunt for giant crayfish.